-Medicare allows audiologists and SLPs to provide telehealth services to Medicare Part B (outpatient) beneficiaries for the duration of the PHE.
+Federal law authorizes Medicare payment to audiologists and SLPs to provide telehealth services to Medicare Part B (outpatient) beneficiaries until at least December 31, 2024.
 See ASHA’s webpage on Medicare coverage of telehealth services during the COVID-19 pandemic for details.
-Here’s what clinicians need to know after the PHE and the 151-day extension of federal flexibilities ends.
+Here’s what clinicians need to know after December 31, 2024, when the extension of federal flexibilities ends.

 After December 31, 2024, Medicare will no longer reimburse audiologists for any telehealth services.
 You can enter into private pay arrangements with Medicare beneficiaries to continue providing telehealth services, if the patient agrees.
 HIPAA flexibilities, which applied to Medicare telehealth services, will also expire at the end of the federal PHE.

-Once the federal PHE ends and the 151-day extension expires, Medicare will no longer reimburse SLPs directly for any telehealth services.
-The HIPAA flexibilities, which applied to Medicare telehealth services, will also expire at the end of the federal PHE.
+After December 31, 2024, Medicare will no longer reimburse SLPs directly for any telehealth services.
+The HIPAA flexibilities, which applied to Medicare telehealth services, will expire May 11, 2023, the end of the federal PHE.
 SLPs will have two options for reimbursement of Medicare telehealth services: private pay arrangements and/or billing select services “incident to” a physician.
 For more information, see what SLPs can expect after the PHE.